awsdocs/amazon-emr-management-guide/doc_source/emr-manage-resize.md

-# Manually Resizing a Running Cluster<a name="emr-manage-resize"></a>
+# Manually resizing a running cluster<a name="emr-manage-resize"></a>

 You can add and remove instances from core and task instance groups and instance fleets in a running cluster using the AWS Management Console, AWS CLI, or the Amazon EMR API\.
 If a cluster uses instance groups, you explicitly change the instance count\.
 If your cluster uses instance fleets, you can change the target units for On\-Demand Instances and Spot Instances\.
 The instance fleet then adds and removes instances to meet the new target\.
-For more information, see [Instance Fleet Options](emr-instance-fleet.md#emr-instance-fleet-options)\.
+For more information, see [Instance fleet options](emr-instance-fleet.md#emr-instance-fleet-options)\.
 Applications can use newly provisioned Amazon EC2 instances to host nodes as soon as the instances are available\.
 When instances are removed, Amazon EMR terminates tasks in a way that does not interrupt jobs and safeguards against data loss\.
-For more information, see [Terminate at Task Completion](emr-scaledown-behavior.md#emr-scaledown-terminate-task)\.
+For more information, see [Terminate at task completion](emr-scaledown-behavior.md#emr-scaledown-terminate-task)\.

-## Resize a Cluster Using the Console<a name="resize-console"></a>
+## Resize a cluster using the console<a name="resize-console"></a>

 You can use the Amazon EMR console to resize a running cluster\.